-The Agency dismissed the complaint pursuant to 29 C.F.R. § 1614.107(a)(1) for having filed prior complaints on the same issue.
+The Agency dismissed the complaint, pursuant to 29 C.F.R. § 1614.107(a)(1), for failure to state a claim, stating that Complainant had already elected to file a grievance on the matter.
 The instant appeal followed.

 1 This case has been randomly assigned a pseudonym which will replace Complainant's name when the decision is published to non-parties and the Commission's website.